-8.1 Prepare:

-Architects should identify how they want to develop, or which topics they want to develop their knowledge in.
+8.1 Prepare: Architects should identify how they want to develop, or which topics they want to develop their knowledge in.
 They should create a personal development plan (PDP), a useful tool to help them organise and plan their CPD over the year.
 Creating a PDP is optional, but architects should take the time to review what they want to achieve and plan how to meet their development goals.
 An architect's development needs may change over time, so the PDP should be used as a live document to reflect changing priorities throughout the year.

-8.2 Participate:

-Architects take part in CPD activities and annually record all activities which improve their expertise and ability to practise.
+8.2 Participate: Architects take part in CPD activities and annually record all activities which improve their expertise and ability to practise.
 Examples can include discussing a scenario with a colleague, reading an article, attending a seminar - anything that helps an architect meet their development needs.
 While CPD can be done at any time, we strongly encourage architects to carry out CPD throughout the year.

-8.3 Record and reflect:

-Architects must record their CPD activities on ARB's platform or RIBA's.
-Architects will reflect after each activity on what lesson they gained from it, how this is being applied to their practice and any known benefits, how it has improved their competence and any next steps to further their development.
+8.3 Record and reflect: Architects must record their CPD activities on ARB's platform or RIBA's.
+Architects will reflect after each activity on what lesson they gained from it, how this is being applied to their practice and if known how this has benefitted their practice.

-8.4 Retention:

-In order to renew registration, an architect must confirm that they have carried out their CPD.
+8.4 Retention: In order to renew registration, an architect must confirm that they have carried out their CPD.